 You’ve done it.
 Gotten real with yourself, embraced that ideas need vetting before you dive into drafting 100k words or create a beat-by-beat treatment of every single scene.
 You’re turning pro, my friend.

 Using all the brain data you’ve acquired, Answer your Six Core Questions.

 Also, remember your gem doesn’t have to rival the Crown Jewels.
-So if you’re doubting the concept hold enough of the Right Stuff for to sustain a novel, consider perhaps the problem isn’t that the story doesn’t work at all, it just doesn’t work on that scale.
+So if you’re doubting the concept holds enough of the Right Stuff to sustain a novel, consider perhaps the problem isn’t that the story doesn’t work at all, it just doesn’t work on that scale.
 Some gems are more beautiful when we allow them to be cut smaller–into a novella, short story, blog post, short film, or short talk.